AMWA-TV/sdpoker/README.md

 * `useIP6`: All addresses expressed in IP v6 notation.
 * `multicast`: Connection addresses must be multicast.
 * `unicast`: Connection addresses must be unicast.
+* `smpte2110_22`: SDP specifies a SMPTE-2110-22 stream.
+* `verbose`: Print out tests that pass to the console as well as failures.

 By default, all flags are `false`.
 To pass the parameters to the _check_ methods, use a Javascript object as follows: